Mehedi925/Kaggle-Dataset-Titanic-project-using-MySQL/README.md

 ## Questionnaires for SQL Query:
  1. show the first 10 rows of the dataset
- 2. 2.find the number of dataset who survived
+ 2. find the number of datasets who survived
+ 3. find the number of passengers in each class.